-Gagosian Gallery, in collaboration with The Henry Moore Foundation, is pleased to present a major exhibition of large-scale sculptures by Henry Moore, which opened at Larry Gagosian’s Britannia Street location in London earlier this year.
+Gagosian, in collaboration with the Henry Moore Foundation, is pleased to present a major exhibition of large-scale sculptures by Henry Moore, which opened at Gagosian’s Britannia Street location in London earlier this year.

 This exhibition also includes a number of maquettes and found objects from Moore’s studio in rural Hertfordshire, which he called his “library of natural forms.”
 Crafted from plaster and Plasticine, these small-scale models were a vital step in realizing great sculptural schema.
 Fragments of bone, flint, and shell provided Moore with aesthetic inspiration: the curve and texture of animal bone was cast as the neck and head of Maquette for Seated Woman: Thin Neck (1960), and a piece of flint from the local sheep fields was used to create the open and pointed forms of Maquette for Spindle Piece (1968).

 A fully illustrated catalogue accompanies the exhibition, with essays by Anita Feldman, the exhibition’s curator and head of collections and exhibitions at the Henry Moore Foundation; and art historian Anne Wagner, former Moore Research Curator at Tate.

 The Fall 2019 issue of Gagosian Quarterly is now available, featuring a detail from Sinking (2019) by Nathaniel Mary Quinn on its cover.

 Nature and Inspiration: Henry Moore at Houghton Hall

 Sebastiano Barassi reflects on the centrality of nature in the work of Henry Moore—as form, material, inspiration, and site.

 An Evolving Legacy